asreview/asreview/docs/source/progress.rst

   ``0`` = not relevant, ``1`` = relevant and if missing it means the record is not seen during the screening process.
-- The column titled **asreview_ranking** contains an identifier to preserve the rank ordering as described above.
+- The column titled **asreview_ranking** contains an identifier to preserve the rank ordering as described below.

 The file is ordered as follows: